What Is Connected TV? How CTV Advertising Works (2026)

 Advertising, Connected TV

 In this guide, we’ll break down what CTV advertising is.
 We’ll also cover how it works and key reasons it’s become a core part of the modern marketer’s toolkit.
-Whether you’re launching your first TV advertising campaign or trying to scale, here’s what you need to know to make Connected TV work harder for your brand in 2026.
+It doesn’t matter if you’re launching your first TV advertising campaign or trying to scale; here’s what you need to know to make Connected TV work harder for your brand in 2026.

 What Is Connected TV?

-Connected TV is any television set that connects to the internet and streams digital video content.
-This can be achieved through built-in smart TV functionalities or external devices, such as streaming sticks, consoles, or set-top boxes.
+Connected TV is a television set that streams video over an internet connection.
+Viewers can connect through built-in smart TV features or add-on hardware such as streaming sticks, gaming consoles, and set-top boxes.

 What Is CTV Advertising?